aadityachapagain/aadityachapagain.github.io/content/articles/distributed_training_slurm.md

 This brings us to the cluster's nodes.
 Each node in a cluster is actually a **Virtual Machine**.When a deployment is created, three new virtual machines appear in "VM instances" page, under "Compute  Engine".
 Those VMs are login instances, Controller instances, and compute image instance.

 Compute Instance is a bit trickey part.
 One thing to notice is that deployment does not create compute instance,but exactly one compute image instance even if you request more compute nodes in your cluster.
 So, if a user requests 10 compute nodes for the cluster, those 10 virtual machines will not be immediately instantiated with the cluster deployment.
 Here's what is happening.
-These compute instances are created in the later step when you run a job and rquest the number of nodes for the job.
+These compute instances are created in the later step when you run a job and request the number of nodes for the job.
 Then the compute nodes will be allocated, and they will appear in the "VM Instances" page.
-Shortly after the job is completed, these virtual machines will be deallocated and wll disappear from the list.
+Shortly after the job is completed, these virtual machines will be deallocated and will disappear from the list.
 This way a user gets new compute VMs everytime.
 The fact that deployment create compute image instance rather than compute nodes directly is that, you might not be using compute node all the time and creating compute nodes unnecessarily might affect your billing, so , slurm will create new compute nodes and use compute image instance as a templete to dynamically create new instance during running jobs, so that you will be billed for exact time period your compute node will run.

 Below you can see visual representation of the described process: